d141/wl-terraform-quickstart-1/README.md

-# Databricks White Label (WL) - Terraform QuickStart
+# White Label (WL) - Terraform QuickStart

-This Terraform Quickstart is meant to be a **foundation** for creating reusable White Label solutions within your AWS environment.
+This Terraform Quickstart is meant to be a **foundation** for creating reusable White Label Databricks solution within your AWS environment.

+**Disclaimer**: There is no dedicated warranty or support for this Terraform script.
+Please raise GitHub issues as needed.

 # Getting Started